Seven police officers suspended after video shows hood placed on head of Black man who later died

 “It was shocking and surprising to us that given the circumstances, given the attention being brought to these issues by the George Floyd case, it’s surprising to us that we had to find out in this way,” Ward said.

-According to a person familiar with the matter and spoke on the condition of anonymity, New York Attorney General Letitia James has been looking into Prude’s death since April.
+Rochester police Wednesday denied any allegations of a coverup.
+According to a person familiar with the matter who spoke on the condition of anonymity, New York Attorney General Letitia James has been looking into Prude’s death since April.

 In a statement Thursday, James vowed a “swift but thorough investigation.”
 She also said her office’s investigation did not prevent Rochester police from conducting their own probe of the matter.